fcboucher/BBMV/Tutorial-BBMV.md

 hist(MCMC[-c(1:50),10],breaks=100,main='lnlik',ylab=NULL)
 hist(MCMC[-c(1:50),11],breaks=100,main='quasi-lnpost',ylab=NULL)
 ```
-Finally, we can also estimate simpler version of the model using MCMC.
+Finally, we can also estimate a simpler version of the model using MCMC.
 Here we will run a chain with the potential forced to be linear (i.e. what we simulated).
 We do this by fixing the intial values of a and b to 0 and setting their probabilities of update to zero:
 ```r
 MCMC_trend= MH_MCMC_V_ax4bx2cx_root_bounds(tree,trait=TRAIT,Nsteps=20000,record_every=100,plot_every=500,Npts_int=20,pars_init=c(-8,0,0,0,5,min(TRAIT),max(TRAIT)),prob_update=c(0.05,0.,0.,0.15,0.15,0.05,0.05),verbose=TRUE,plot=TRUE,save_to='~/Desktop/testMCMC1.Rdata',save_every=1000,type_priors=c(rep('Normal',4),rep('Uniform',3)),shape_priors=list(c(0,2),c(0,2),c(0,2),c(0,2),NA,30,30),proposal_type='Uniform',proposal_sensitivity=c(1,0.5,0.5,0.5,1,1,1),prior.only=F)